$A$-hypergeometric systems and relative cohomology: Cohomology computation

-There is a $\mathcal{D}$-module that ``computes'' the relative cohomology of $\rho^!\mathcal{M}$ on $U$ with respect to $U_D$ (in the sense that it corresponds to the complex whose cohomology is relative cohomology, via the Riemann--Hilbert correspondence): this is $c_!c^!(\rho^!\mathcal{M})$.
+There is a complex of \(\mathscr{D}\)-modules that ``computes'' the relative cohomology of \(\rho^!\mathcal{M}\) on \(U\) with respect to \(U_D\) (in the sense that it corresponds to the complex whose cohomology is relative cohomology, via the Riemann--Hilbert correspondence): this is \(c_!c^!(\rho^!\mathcal{M})\).

 Let us explain this if the reader is not familiar to this formalism.
-In fact if $\rho^!\mathcal{M}$ corresponds to a perverse sheaf $F$ under the covariant Riemann--Hilbert correspondence, then there is a distinguished triangle
+In fact if \(\rho^!\mathcal{M}\) corresponds to a constructible complex \(F\) under the covariant Riemann--Hilbert functor, then there is a distinguished triangle

-(taking $R\Gamma(U,?)$ recovers the usual long exact sequence of sheaf cohomology groups).
-The corresponding version of the above distinguished triangle in the language of $\mathcal{D}$-modules is
+(taking \(R\Gamma(U,-)\) recovers the usual long exact sequence of sheaf cohomology groups).
+The corresponding version of the above distinguished triangle in the language of \(\mathscr{D}\)-modules is